mangrv/image-optimizer/README.md

 Introduction
 ------------

-This script is designed to monitor an input directory for new images and optimize them for use on the web.
-This includes resizing, compressing, adding a semi-transparent watermark, and archiving the original images.
+This script monitors an input directory for new images and optimizes them for web use.
+It includes features like resizing, compressing, adding customizable watermarks (text or image), and archiving original images.

 Features
 --------

 * Watches for new images in the input folder.
-* Resizes and compresses images.
+* Resizes and compresses images for web use.
 * Archives original images after a configurable time limit.
-* Adds a customizable watermark with configurable position and opacity to images.
-This feature can be enabled or disabled as per user preference.
+* Adds a customizable text or image watermark with configurable position, size, and opacity.
+This feature can be enabled or disabled.
-* Allows customization of the part of the output filename.
+* Allows customization of the output filename part.
-* Utilizes the Helvetica Neue font for watermark text.
+* Utilizes the Helvetica Neue font for watermark text (when using text watermark).

 Prerequisites
 -------------